Table of Contents

 Step 2: Consider Your Washing Machine Type

-Front loaders: Prefer liquid detergents (Ecostore liquid, Earth Choice liquid, Purity)
+Front loaders: Prefer liquid detergents (Ecostore liquid, Cold Power Sensitive, Purity)

 Top loaders: Both liquid and powder work well